Learn more about DCM in the September 2018 issue: “DCM in Dogs: Taurine’s Role in the Canine Diet“

 Note: read our update on the FDA’s latest report from July 2019 here.

-I’ve been getting calls, emails, social media messages, and countless forwarded articles from other websites and publications – perhaps even from you!
+I’ve been getting calls, emails, social media messages, and countless forwarded articles from other websites and publications about the grain-free dog food warning – perhaps even from you!
 And the first thing I want to tell you is to take a breath!

 The FDA issued a warning (linked here) that it is investigating a possible link between diet and dilated cardiomyopathy (DCM) in dogs.